fchavelli/esa-ipcc-topics/data/README.md

 ## AR6 reports and references

+This folder is meant to store raw IPCC and ESA data (reports, references...)

 ### Reports
 - **WG1:** 12 chapters + 1 atlas, SPM, TS, 6 annexes.
 Each chapter has supp. materials (incl.
 Atlas)
 - **WG2:** 18 chapters, SPM, TS, 1 annex (essentially graphical).
 16/18 chapters have supp materials (excl. chapters 1 and 7)